-Step 1- In case of emergency or if a child is in immediate danger contact Triple Zero (000) or the local police station.
-Alternatively, to report concerns about the immediate safety of a child within their family unit to DHS Child Protection, call the Child Protection Crisis Line on 13 12 78 (24 hours 7 days, toll free)
+Step 1- In case of emergency or if a child is in immediate danger contact triple Zero (000) or the local police station.
+Alternatively, to report concerns about the immediate safety of a child to DFFH (Child Protection), call the Child Protection Crisis Line on 13 12 78 (24 hours 7 days, toll free)

 Step 2- Keep comprehensive notes that are dated and include the following information: a description of the concerns (e.g. physical injuries, student behaviour) the source of those concerns (e.g. observation, report from child or another person).
-The actions taken as a result of the concerns (e.g. consultation with principal, report to DHS Child Protection etc.).
+The actions taken as a result of the concerns (e.g. consultation with principal, report to DFFH Child Protection etc.).